 Aivazovsky's monument is situated in front of his house.

 In fact, it was Aivazovsky who funded the restoration of this 14th-century church after it suffered considerable damage from a fire and it was his wish to be buried at the church where he grew up.
 Today, in Armenia, He is known as one of the most remarkable Armenian painters of the 19th century, and many of his works hang in the National Gallery of Art in Yerevan.
-In 2016, on the anniversary of his 200th birthday, the National Gallery held a special exhibit in honor of this amazing Armenian artist.
+In 2016, on the anniversary of his 200th birthday, the National Gallery held a special exhibit in honour of this amazing Armenian artist.

 Published February 26, 2018